-Sevier County Emergency Management ordered the evacuations for Burrville, Monroe Canyon and parts of Poverty Flats, adding that all those who need to evacuate have been notified.
+Sevier County Emergency Management ordered evacuations for Burrville, Monroe Canyon and parts of Poverty Flats on Wednesday.

 Earlier Wednesday, Sevier County Emergency Management Deputy William C. Taufer issued a warning, saying transmission lines through Bear Valley were expected to be powered down because of the flames.